MKTG 1003 Consumer Behaviour

 Coordinator Francine Garlin Opens in new window

-Description A focus on the consumer is critical in marketing philosophy.
+Description From 2022 this subject replaced by MKTG 2010 Customer Experience Fundamentals.
+A focus on the consumer is critical in marketing philosophy.
 Effective marketing strategies are necessarily formulated as a result of the understanding of basic consumer behaviour.
-The aim of the unit Consumer Behaviour is to introduce students to consumer behaviour as a critical component in marketing philosophy, and fundamental to the development of effective marketing strategies.
-This unit applies concepts, theories and models derived from disciplines such as sociology, anthropology, psychology, economics, and mass communications theory to a consumer context.
+The aim of the subject Consumer Behaviour is to introduce students to consumer behaviour as a critical component in marketing philosophy, and fundamental to the development of effective marketing strategies.
+This subject applies concepts, theories and models derived from disciplines such as sociology, anthropology, psychology, economics, and mass communications theory to a consumer context.
 Students will learn to apply such concepts, theories and models through a range of individual and collaborative means using a blended learning design that draws on current and future consumer trends in various marketplaces.

 Student Contribution Band HECS Band 4 10cp